Edgar Victor Cicotte

 - Died May 5, 1969 in Detroit, MI USA

-Eddie Cicotte was one of baseball's most effective pitchers in the second decade of the American League but is today best remembered for being banned from baseball as part of the Black Sox Scandal for his alleged involvement in fixing the 1919 World Series.
-His major league record was 209-148, and while he was 36 years old in his last major league season, he had gone 21-10 and should have been able to pitch several more seasons.
+Eddie Cicotte was one of baseball's most effective pitchers in the second decade of the American League.
+He is best remembered for being banned from baseball as part of the Black Sox Scandal for his alleged involvement in fixing the 1919 World Series.
+His major league record was 209-148, and while he was 36 years old in his last major league season, he had gone 21-10 and could have been able to pitch several more seasons.

+With Chicago, Eddie quickly became one of the league's top pitchers, going 18-12 with a 1.58 ERA in 1913.
+Despite an 11-16 record the following season, he posted a 2.04 ERA in 269 1/3 innings.
+He battled to a 13-12, 3.02 mark in 1915, then enjoyed a fine 15-7, 1.78 record with a (retroactive) personal best 5 saves in 1916.
 In 1917, Cicotte had his best season to this point, leading the American League with 28 wins and a 1.53 ERA as the White Sox won the World Series.
 On April 14th, he pitched a no-hitter against the St. Louis Browns.
-Facing the New York Giants in the World Series, he pitched a 2-1 complete game victory in Game 1, but lost Game 3 on a 2-0 shutout by Rube Benton.
-In Game 3, he pitched six innings in relief of starter Reb Russell, who had put the Sox down 2-0 while failing to retire a single batter, as the White Sox came back to win the game 8-5 in the eighth.
+He tossed 29 complete games in 49 appearances, finishing with 7 shutouts and a league best 346 2/3 innings.
+Facing the New York Giants in the World Series, he pitched a 2-1 complete game victory in Game 1, but lost Game 3 opposing a 2-0 shutout by Rube Benton.
+In Game 5, he pitched six innings in relief of starter Reb Russell, who put the Sox down 2-0 while failing to retire a single batter, as the White Sox came roaring back to win the game, 8-5.
 Overall, he pitched 23 innings in the Series, while teammate Red Faber pitched 27, and three other pitchers combined for the team's other three innings.

 Cicotte might have gone into the Hall of Fame if he had not been one of the Black Sox.
-The two most similar pitchers, based on the similarity scores method (Stan Coveleski and Chief Bender), are Hall of Famers, and he was still young enough that he might have pitched effectively for several more years.
+The three most similar pitchers, based on the similarity scores method (Stan Coveleski, Chief Bender and Jack Chesbro), are Hall of Famers, with a fourth Hall of Famer (Dazzy Vance) among the top 10. and he was still dealing well enough that he might have pitched effectively for several more years.

-Years later, his great nephew, Al Cicotte, played several years in the majors, including 1957 for the Yankees.
+Years later, his great nephew, Al Cicotte, played several years in the majors, including 1957 for the New York Yankees.
 The grand-nephew pronounced the name "See-cott", going back to the original pronunciation but also distancing himself from the Black Sox scandal.
+Eddie lived to see all of Al's big league career, dying in 1969 at 84.

 - AL ERA Leader (1917)